 Provide Care

-You spend the rest tending to your sleeping party members’ wounds.
+You spend the rest tending to your sleeping party members’ wounds, using medical items from your inventory to treat injuries more effectively than self-mending.

 • This applies to all sleeping party members — you do not need to choose a single patient